nerysmuller/Hofstra/README.md

 ours, I recommend the book Deep Mapping by Brett Bloom and Nuno Sacramento.
 The link about will allow you download the entire book (it's short, less than 100 pages) with Google.

+4. <a href="discordapp.com">Discord</a>
+I've created a Discord server for our course.
+If you go to the link above, you can create log in information (ID and Password) for Discord.
+Follow this link to access our server: <a href="https://discord.gg/j9zmJTq">link</a>.